dpgraham4401/.dotfiles/README.md

 1. qt5-qtwebengine-freeworld to play DRM (netflix etc.) on qutebrowser
     * This is a finicky process, I usually just install chromium-freeworld.
 It may not work immeadiately.
 Not sure why.

-### Arch specific
-1. chromium-widevine &rarr; will install dependencies to play DRM on arch

 ### PyPi Packages
 1. [autotiling](https://github.com/nwg-piotr/autotiling)